-- 1. Just above sealevel topography, up to 10,000 m, in increments - 2.
-Just the sealevel (coastline) contour ... trickier create a vector with a value at zero, and a value either side - one very high and one very low.
-Use contour rather than contourf, although the latter produces a lovely land-sea mask! - 3.
-Convert the data matrix of value in units of m, to ft, and plot the ocean floor (values equal to or below sealevel) in intervals of 1000 ft. - 4.
-Finally try some different color scales for the above.
+1. Just above sealevel topography, up to 10,000 m, in increments of 100 m.

+2. Just the sealevel (coastline) contour ... trickier - create a vector with a value at zero, and a value either side - one very high and one very low.
+Use contour rather than contourf, although the latter produces a lovely land-sea mask!

+3. Convert the data matrix of value in units of m, to ft, and plot the ocean floor (values equal to or below sealevel) in intervals of 1000 ft.

+4. Finally - try some different color scales for the above.
 Think about which color scales best help illustrate the data, and whether contour or contourf is clearer.
 Also: how many contour intervals is 'best'?
 You key is to make features clear, within the plot becoming cluttered or overly detailed.

 The final refinement in contour plotting we'll look at is adding labels to the contours.
 The command to do this is clabel (for 'contour label') (see Box).
 Now, before anything, there is a slightly complication. clabel needs to know details of the contours and graphics object with which to do anything with.
-For the purposes of this course, contour There are various uses of contour.
-The simplest is:

-27 By default: MATLAB determines the minimum and maximum data values, and draws 10 equally spaced contours between these limits.
+For the purposes of this course, By default: MATLAB determines the minimum and maximum data values, and draws 10 equally spaced contours between these limits.